nicbou/timeline-old/README.md

 # Backup tools

-A web-based app to collect various sorts of personal data (rsync backups, social media activity, etc) and display it as a personal timeline.
+This software collects personal data from different sources, and displays it on a personal timeline.
+It's like the timeline in your photos app, but for more than just photos.

-The timeline was designed to be extended with all sorts of entries: geolocation, social media posts, blog posts, journal entries etc. It is meant to be a person's complete timeline.
+The timeline is meant to be extended with all sorts of data: geolocation, social media posts, blog posts, journal entries etc.

 ## Setup